 Osteoporosis in Aging.
 World Osteoporosis Day is October 20th.
-How can you join the celebration?
+How can you plan for and join the celebration?
 Here’re a few suggestions:

 Osteoporosis is often called “the silent disease.”
 Most often by the time people are diagnosed, osteoporosis has well and truly set in without your realizing it.

-Visit the International Osteoporosis Foundation website and read up.
+Visit the International Osteoporosis Foundation website.
 Your bones will thank you : https://www.iofbonehealth.org